Elin-Modding-Resources/Elin.Docs/articles/2_Getting Started/Script Mods/debugging.md

 ---
 title: Debug Your Plugin
 author: DK
-desc: Some methods to debug your plugin at runtime.
+description: Some methods to debug your plugin at runtime.
 date: 2024/11/26 12:02
 tags: Guide/Debugging/C#
 ---